srenegado/venv-new-dir/README.md

 # venv-new-dir
 A Bash script for changing the path of a Python project while preserving its virtual environment and git setup.

 Sometimes I want to reorganize my projects and change up the folder names, but that ends up breaking any venvs if I don't regenerate them.
-This script automates the task I used to do of renaming or making a new path, copying my project's content into that path, and creating the a new venv folder with all the originally installed packages.
+This script automates the task I used to do of renaming or making folders, copying my project's content over, and creating the a new venv folder with all the originally installed packages.

 Built for using in a UNIX-like system (I used Ubuntu) and for light virtual environemnts in venv (where redownloading the packages doesn't take ages).